 Did you know that 46% of all motorcycle crashes occur at intersections?
 Or that, on average, three motorcyclists are killed every day in the U.S. as a result of multi-vehicle crashes at intersections?
-Those statistics are shocking, and we believe they can be lowered significantly.
-That's why, on behalf of riders everywhere, we're working with departments of transportation across the country to install caution signs at intersections that encourage traffic to watch for motorcycles.
+Here are some steps you can take to help stay safe on the road:

 Before you hit the road after a long winter, give your bike the once-over.